zedlopez/ifm/Writing with Inform.md

 - `a man who does not wear anything`
 - `something which supports something`

-And sometimes we should spell out "who is" regardless:
+And sometimes we should spell out `who is` regardless:

 - `a man who is not Sherlock Holmes`